 There is no cumulative final exam for this course.
 There will be three in-class exams each covering the same amount of material and weighted equally; each worth 15 points of your final grade.
 Exams will reflect the content focused on in class and will be closed-book/closed-notes.
 All exams will be proctored.
-Note: Make-up exams are allowed only if provided with appropriate documentation (e.g., a doctor's note, a police report, etc.) at least one-week prior to the scheduled exam date, except in case of an unforeseeable emergency.
-Make-up exam will not be given if these criteria are not satisfied.
+Note: Make-up Exams are allowed only if appropriate documentation is provided to and verified by the Dean of Students (e.g., a doctor's note, a police report, bereavement, etc.).
+Make-up Exams will not be given if these criteria are not satisfied.